Patient Navigator, Carmen Cunningham

 “Assisting patients in meeting concrete needs and seeing them smile makes my day,” Carmen says.
 “The biggest part of my job is listening, as everyone copes in different ways.
 Learning about the unique differences of everyone I meet is very rewarding.”

-Carmen grew up in the Dominican Republic and has lived in Seattle since the early 1980s.
-When she isn’t working at the Women’s Center, she loves to hike, swim, entertain friends and go dancing.
+When Carmen isn’t working at the Women’s Center, she loves to hike, sail, entertain friends, and go dancing.